j3ager-1lyas/Etch_the_Sketch/README.md

 divded to two Tool Bars :
     1. Eraser .
      .
 Table Clear.
-     .
-Picture my Art.
     2. Grid Size Control.
      .
 Color Palette.
      .
 Rainbow.
      .
 Darkening.
      .
 Lightening.
-*As an Addon let create a button that can make a picture of the Art in its current form,if possible.
 *The UI shall be simple and with Coloring that is neutral and from same Palette of cold light Colors.
 *Only The Tools bar shall shrink a bit to an extent